Our 5th Annual Through-The-Winter Beekeeping Course Starts Nov 1st. Check The Early Bee Deal. Click Here For Details.

-The hive inspection is a chance for the beekeeper to dig deeper beyond the external signs on offer when observing the hive.
+The hive inspection is a chance for the beekeeper to dig deeper beyond the external signs when observing the hive.
 Watching the bees come and go from the hive can convey important clues about the colony.
 But for a real understanding, it is important that the beekeeper open up the hive.

-We have looked at the “how” part of the hive inspection, – how to approach the hive, how to keep your bees calm, how to handle frames and so on.
+We have looked at the "how" part of the hive inspection - how to approach the hive, how to keep your bees calm, how to handle frames and so on.

 We now look at the "what" and "why", namely what exactly you are looking for when you conduct an inspection - and why?

-Whether it be to assess the risk of a swarm, checking for mites, making sure the queen is productive or a raft of other reasons, it’s important you make the most of this opportunity.
+Whether it is to assess the risk of a swarm, checking for mites, making sure the queen is productive or a raft of other reasons, it's important you make the most of this opportunity.
 Having a little structure to your inspection and knowing what to look for will greatly improve the effectiveness of the inspection.

 New beekeepers have a tendency to inspect hives too often.
 After the rush of setting up the hive, there's a natural desire to look frequently.

 Initially, it does make sense to look reasonably soon.
 After the hive is set up and populated with bees, a first inspection should be conducted within a week or so.
-This might, for example, be a time to check that the queen is out of her cage if you installed a package of bees.
+This might, for example, be a time to check that the queen is out of her cage if you install a package of bees.

 After that, your bees (and you!) will settle into a routine and, all being well, you will see the colony grow well.